 A rash is an area of inflamed or irritated skin, and it can have various causes.
-Sometimes a bug bite rash is confused with other conditions, such as fungal infections and common skin allergies, because it resembles one of them.
+Sometimes, it can be easy to confuse a bug bite rash with other conditions, such as fungal infections and common skin allergies, because it resembles one of them.
 The following descriptions and photos of rashes caused by common insect bites may help you learn to tell the difference.

 Bed Bug Rash

 Bed bugs bite humans and animals to feed off their blood.
+Not everyone reacts to bed bug saliva, but about 70% of people get an itchy rash.
 The wound can appear as one or more red bumps because bed bugs bite their victims several times in a night.
 The itchy rash often appears as a row or clusters of round, flat or raised red lesions at the site of the bites.

 Substances in the saliva cause an allergic reaction, which contributes the way the rash looks.
 Itching begins about an hour after the bugs bite.
 For some people, the rash might not appear for days or a week depending on the body's reaction to the saliva, and the area might remain swollen for weeks before clearing.

-The skin rash caused by the bite of the chigger mite is usually found around the ankles and waist, or in warm skin folds like the ones between toes.
+The skin rash caused by the bite of the chigger mite is usually found around the ankles, the waistband of clothing, or in warm skin folds like the ones between toes and in the armpits.
+The bites often show up in groups of raised and very itchy welts.
 The bugs are most often present in grassy and wooded areas, and they tend to fall off the skin after a few days of feasting.

 Scabies Mites Rash

-Scabies are insect-like bugs which burrow under the skin after they bite.
+Scabies are insect-like bugs, which burrow under the skin after they bite.
+They occur all over the world and spread easily from one person to another.
 They cause multiple red bumps, pustules, or vesicles which are very itchy and can crust over when they drain.
 Small, red lines mark these mites' under-the-skin tracks.

 Common sites of bites include in between the fingers, on the wrists and arms, on the buttocks, and in the groin.
 The intense itching can be worse at night due to substances secreted by the mites and the eggs they lay under the skin.

 Lice commonly infect the scalp, pubic area, and other parts of the body, and they can leave small bite marks on visible areas including the neck and shoulders.
-The rash that develops around these tender bumps is very itchy.
-The area can become infected from scratching, which causes it to ooze and become crusty.
+While the bites aren't always visible, they can be extremely itchy.
+Scratching can cause redness and eventually, a thickened area on the skin.
+The area can become infected from scratching.

 Horse Fly Bites